By Ben Kaufman | October 26, 2020

 It’s time to stand up to address this growing health risk.
 It’s time to protect borrowers.

-Read more in our Research Roundup series, including how student loan debt affects rural communities and farmers.
+Read more in our Research Roundup series, including how student loan debt affects rural communities and farmers and how student loan debt affects the small business community.

 Ben Kaufman is a Research & Policy Analyst at the Student Borrower Protection Center.
 He joined SBPC from the Consumer Financial Protection Bureau where he worked as a Director’s Financial Analyst on issues related to student lending.